Robin Hoods Bay beach is a large beach in a small fishing hamlet situated on Read more [...]

 Robin Hoods Bay Beach Info

-Robin Hoods Bay is a small fishing hamlet situated on the Yorkshire Heritage Coast just south of Whitby.
-The bay is located on a steep hill and marks the end of the coast to coast walk.
+Robin Hoods Bay beach is a large beach in a small fishing hamlet situated on the Yorkshire Heritage Coast just south of Whitby, the bay is located on a steep hill and marks one end of the coast to coast walk.

-The beach is a great family location with beach, shingle and many rock pools.
-It is also large enough to cope with the summer crowds.
+This beach is a great family location with the beach being shingle with many rock pools and is also large enough to cope with the summer crowds.

 Robin Hoods Bay Beach has been awarded a regional Seaside Award.